andrei-stoica26/MP3MetadataEditor/README.md

 # MP3MetadataEditor

-A simple GUI application for visualizing and editing the metadata of .mp3 files.
+A simple Python GUI application for visualizing and editing the metadata of .mp3 files.
 This tool allows users to view and modify the title, contributing artists and filename of MP3 files within a selected folder.

-Built using Python with mutagen.

 ## Usage